brownphotographic/Flickr2Any-Tool/README.md

            --export-interesting-only (only export the highlights)
            --export-standard-only (exports the full library)

           - Full library: folder output format.
-You have two options:
+You have three options: using flag: --organization

               i) output flickr ALBUMS as folders.
 Do this if you want to use e.g. the Immich CLI import tool to load as albums.
                   WARNING: as Flickr allows you assign 1 image to many albums you may end up with duplicates in your library!
                   If like me and you tend to only assign 1 image to 1 album this will be fine and very much simplify library import to the tool of your choice

+                  set flag to:
-                  by album, set flag to  --organization by_album
+                  --organization by_album
                       example:
                       python flickr-to-immich.py --metadata-dir "./metadata" --photos-dir "./photos" --output-dir "./output" --organization by_album

+                  then set date-format flag, which will add date folders to a 00_NoAlbum folder if there is no album metadata found for the photo.
+                  --date-format <date format>
+                      e.g.
+                          --organization by_album --date-format yyyy/yyyy-mm-dd
+                          --organization by_album --date-format yyyy/yyyy-mm
+                          --organization by_album --date-format yyyy-mm

               ii) output into folders by DATE CREATED.
 Do this if you don't want any duplicate images created.
                   WARNING: Your albums will only live as attributes in the XMP metadata and image EXIF in the description (should you choose to show the additional info there).